F-INSAS: Helmet and visor

-The helmet is a Level-IV bullet-proof helmet and capable of stopping a 9mm round at close range, facial protection, ballistic and laser eye protection and flame-resistant eye & face protection.

-The visor will contain a mounted flash light, thermal sensors, advanced night vision capability, a digital compass, shoulder video camera, a computer, nuclear, biological and chemical sensors, and an audio headset.
+The helmet is a Level-IV bulletproof helmet and is capable of stopping a 9mm round at close range, providing facial protection, ballistic and laser eye protection, and flame-resistant eye & face protection.
+The visor will contain a mounted flashlight, thermal sensors, advanced night vision capability, a digital compass, a shoulder video camera, a computer, nuclear, biological, and chemical sensors, and an audio headset.
 The visor is intended to be integrated and to act as a heads-up display monitor equivalent to two 17-inch computer monitors.